-Dr. Ellie Mannette died peacefully at 10:50 am on Wednesday, August 29, 2018, in Morgantown, West Virginia.
+Dr. Ellie Mannette passed away peacefully at 10:50 am on Wednesday, August 29, 2018, in Morgantown, West Virginia.
 He was 90 years old.
 He is survived by a large and loving family, a tight-knit extended family of dedicated apprentices, and an incalculable number of people worldwide whose lives he touched.

 Ellie was born in Trinidad in 1927 and is widely regarded as the “Father of the Modern Steel Drum”- the instrument that he dedicated his life to developing and elevating.
 As a child in Trinidad, the steel pan art form had not yet been born.
 In his youth, Ellie had a vision of a musical instrument that could grow from the most humble origins - from discarded metal cans into tonal symphonic instruments.
 He pursued this vision with a rare single-mindedness, and achieved it through trial and error and invention and experimentation and epiphany.
 He was a powerful force and an integral part of the evolution of this musical steel drum - not just celebrated as an innovator, but renowned for his exceptional craftsmanship, the brilliance of his designs, and his unparalleled quality of sound.

 Ellie emigrated to the US in 1967, and began traveling across America, building steelbands for schools and communities nationwide.
 In 1991, he was invited to move to Morgantown to join the WVU World Music Center.
 Since then, he has primarily focused on teaching apprentices the art of crafting and tuning steel drums full- time.
 As a teacher and mentor, he demanded and expected greatness of his students, and instilled in them a passionate pursuit of excellence.
 He officially stepped down from WVU in 2007, but he never retired his hammers.